 - Images may not be digitally altered beyond standard optimization, such as cropping and color/contrast adjustments.
 Black and white photos are acceptable.

 - Submissions MUST be at least 4.0 MB, but 5.0 MB or larger image files are strongly encouraged.
 Submissions not meeting the size requirements will not be considered.
-Digital files are acceptable in JPG and TIFF formats.
+Acceptable digital files: JPEG and TIFF formats.

 - Submissions should be labeled with the student’s last name as the file name.
 For example, if the student’s name was Miguel Santamaria, and the student was submitting three images, they should be titled “santamaria1.jpg, santamaria2.jpg, santamaria3.jpg.”

-- Submit images by midnight on Friday, 1 October 2021 via e-mail to email@example.com with your name and BYU ID, either the semester and ISP program in which you participated or if you are documenting from home, where the photo was taken, and a title and description for the image.
-Please be careful to include all information.
+- Submit images by 11:59 p.m. on Friday, 1 October 2022 via this Google Form.
+You will need to know your BYU ID number, the semester and ISP program in which you participated, and have a title and description for each image you submit.

 - A $1,000 cash prize will be awarded for “Best in Show” and other cash amounts will be awarded to the runners up and honorable mentions.
-Winners will be notified via e-mail, and all participants will be invited to an awards ceremony.
+Winners will be notified via e-mail, and all participants will be invited to the Awards Ceremony.

 - Winning photos will be displayed in the south hall gallery of the David M. Kennedy Center for International Studies.